microsoftgraph/microsoft-graph-docs-contrib/concepts/application-saml-sso-configure-api.md

 ### Option 2: Create a custom signing certificate

 You can use the following PowerShell and C# scripts to get a self-signed certificate for testing.
-You will then need to manipulate and pull the values you need manually using other tools.
-Use the best security practice from your company to create a signing certificate for production.
+Use your company's best security practices to create a signing certificate for production.

 # [PowerShell script](#tab/powershell-script)
 The following script creates a self-signed certificate with the name you give in `fqdn` when prompted, for example, `CN=AWSContoso`.
 It protects the certificate with the password you supply in `pwd` and exports the PFX and CER certificates to the location you specify in `location`.